DHTMLX/docs-suite/docs/grid/api/api_overview.md

 :::info important
 - Use [the methods of DataCollection](data_collection.md) to work with data.
 - Apply [the methods of Selection](grid/api/api_overview.md#selection-methods) to manage the selection of Grid cells.
+- Use [the methods of TreeCollection](tree_collection.md#methods) to work with data of Grid in the TreeGrid mode.
 :::

 ## Grid events